Table of contents:

 The ability to rapidly scale service is a big advantage of the SpaceX Starlink business model.
 Elon Musk has stated that the SpaceX Starlink satellite service could have more than 500,000 users by September 2022.
 However, SpaceX will need to gain approvals from national regulators to launch Starlink in each additional country.

 The SpaceX Starlink Satellite beta testing was just the beginning, but the advantages of the SpaceX Starlink satellite constellation are many.
 In the beginning, the SpaceX Starlink satellite beta testing area was limited to areas between 45 and 53 degrees latitude.

 Update: As of 26 September 2021 SpaceX has launched 39 Starlink launch missions.
 The SpaceX Starlink Satellite Constellation consists of more than 1800 satellites.
 SpaceX estimates it would need at least 1,440 satellites in orbit to begin rolling out commercial service.
 Commercial service has yet to be launched.

 SpaceX Starlink satellite constellation is a multi-billion-dollar imitative.
 The main goal is to provide broadband Internet service to remote and underserved areas of the world.
 Eventually when a majority of the constellation is completed SpaceX intends to offer its services to businesses.

 The SpaceX satellite Internet service will challenge the government-owned microwave cell towers and fiber-based geographically grounded limited Internet monopolies.
-This is a big advantage of the SpaceX Starlink satellite constellation.
+This is an advantage of the SpaceX Starlink satellite constellation.